Unity-Technologies/com.unity.probuilder/docs/docs/toolbar/overview-toolbar.md

 ProBuilder is controlled via the **Main Toolbar**, which contains all commonly used functions.

-A second toolbar, the **Edit Mode Toolbar**, is available to quickly switch betweeen editing modes.
+A second toolbar, the **Edit Mode Toolbar**, is available to quickly switch between editing modes.
 This toolbar can always be found floating at the top-middle of your currently active scene view.

 ---